-12. The Chair is accountable to the Scottish Ministers and, in common with any individual with responsibility for devolved functions, may also be held to account by the Scottish Parliament.
+13. The Chair is accountable to the Scottish Ministers and, in common with any individual with responsibility for devolved functions, may also be held to account by the Scottish Parliament.
 Communications between the Care Inspectorate Board and the Scottish Ministers should normally be through the Chair.
 He or she is responsible for ensuring that the Care Inspectorate's policies and actions support the Scottish Ministers' wider strategic policies and that its affairs are conducted with probity.

-- 13. In leading the Board, the Chair must ensure that: - the work of the board is subject to regular self-assessment and that the board is working effectively; - the Board has a balance of skills appropriate to directing the Care Inspectorate business, in accordance with recognised good practice in corporate governance; - the board members are fully briefed on terms of appointment, duties, rights and responsibilities; - he or she, together with the other board members, receives appropriate induction training, including on financial management and reporting requirements and, as appropriate, on any differences that may exist between private and public sector practice; - the Scottish Ministers are advised of the Care Inspectorate's needs when board vacancies arise; - there is a code of conduct for Board members in place, approved by the Scottish Ministers.

-14. The Chair assesses the performance of individual Board members on a continuous basis and undertakes a formal appraisal at least annually.
-The Chair, in consultation with the board as a whole, is also responsible for undertaking an annual appraisal of the performance of the Chief Executive.
+- 14. In leading the Board, the Chair must ensure that: - the work of the Board is subject to regular self-assessment and that the Board is working effectively; - the Board has a balance of skills appropriate to directing the Care Inspectorate business, in accordance with recognised good practice in corporate governance; - the Board members are fully briefed on terms of appointment, duties, rights and responsibilities; - he or she, together with the other Board members, receives appropriate induction training, including on financial management and reporting requirements and, as appropriate, on any differences that may exist between private and public sector practice; - the Scottish Ministers are advised of the Care Inspectorate's needs when Board vacancies arise; - there is a Code of Conduct for Board members in place, approved by the Scottish Ministers. - 15.
+The Chair assesses the performance of individual Board members on a continuous basis and undertakes a formal appraisal at least annually.
+The Chair, in consultation with the Board as a whole, is also responsible for undertaking an annual appraisal of the performance of the Chief Executive and obtaining approval from SG of any associated increases in pay or the Chief Executive's overall remuneration package.